For up-to-date information, visit my website.

 I am co-director of ECA - CREAC (Expertise Center for Central Africa) and project leader of the Centre d’Expertise en Gestion Minière (CEGEMI) at the Université Catholique de Bukavu, Democratic Republic of Congo (DRC).

-I am teaching the courses 'Global Organization of Production: Value Chains and Labour', 'Access to (Labour and Product) Markets' and 'Qualitative Data Analysis' in the Master in Globalization and Development at IOB.
+I am teaching the courses 'Global Organization of Production: Value Chains and Labour', 'Access to (Labour and Product) Markets', 'Participatory Research and Development Methods' and 'Qualitative Data Analysis' in the Master in Globalization and Development at IOB.

 My current research interests lie in the global and local development dimensions of extractivist projects, addressing questions about more socially responsible and inclusive forms of globalization.
 I will look, among others, at global regulatory systems and development outcomes in the South (e.g. CSR), at 'linkages' and local spillovers from mining activities, and at labour markets in the extractive industries.